0nix/ggj21/twine/ending1.md

 S.2: Are they going to complain?

 S.1: I don't think they well.
-You spend so much time with all this patriotic pantomime, and it all crashes down the more you know.
+You spend so much time with all this patriotic pantomime, and it all falls apart the more you're in the know.
 And they know almost anything important there is to know.
-It's got to be either the funniest thing in the world or the worst job in the world.
+It's got to be either the funniest thing in the world or the worst job everßßß.

 S.2: They'd sooner have us break their arms than to tell the truth for ten seconds.